15 Things To Do On The Marshall Islands: Unmissable Experiences For Your Next Adventure

 The Marshall Islands is an incredibly remote tropical paradise nestled in the heart of the Pacific Ocean—and the perfect place for a trip with adventure, history and culture all rolled into one.
 Whether you’re seeking adventure, history, or relaxation, there are plenty of things to do on the Marshall Islands.
 The combination of pristine beaches, world-class diving sites and warm hospitality make this stunning destination of coral atolls and over 1,000 islands famous around the world.

-Here are some of the most common things to do in the Marshall Islands:
+Here are some of the most common things to do in the Marshall Islands, whether you’re a scuba diving enthusiast, a nature lover, or simply craving an off-grid escape.

 1. Explore Majuro Atoll